roohidalal/roohidalal.github.io/_pages/cv.md

 * B.S. in Astrophysics and History, Caltech, 2018
 * Fulbright Research Scholar, Leiden University, 2018-19
 * M.A. in Astrophysics, Princeton University, 2021
-* Ph.D in Astrophysics, Certificate in Science, Technology, and Environmental Policy, Princeton University, 2024 (expected)
+* Ph.D. in Astrophysics, Certificate in Science, Technology, and Environmental Policy, Princeton University, 2024 (expected)

 Lead Author Publications
 ======